MeltwaterArchive/datasift-node/README.md

 # DataSift Node Client Library

 This NodeJS client library for DataSift supports the full REST API and streaming API's.

-For more information about the API's please see the [dev documentation](http://dev.datasift.com).
+## Quickstart & Examples

+Please read our [Node.JS Quickstart Guide](http://dev.datasift.com/quickstart/nodejs) to get started with the DataSift platform.

+For further examples take a look at the **/examples** folder in the repo.

+Full API reference documentation can be found on the DataSift [developer site](http://dev.datasift.com).

 ## Usage